 Possessing a broad and diverse vocabulary is indeed beneficial to online marketing in many obvious ways.
 But it’s especially beneficial to your ad copy creation.
 And since your campaigns all literally begin and end with ad copy, it would likely be a good idea for you to work out your lexicon muscles every now and again so that you’ll have a vast plethora of different words to utilize during any conceivable ad copy creation situation.

 And yes, I realize that was some Dr. Seuss-caliber vocabulary craftsmanship right there.
 Thank you.

 This week’s Ad Copy Word of the Week no doubt features a word the vast majority of you have never heard.
 Ever.
-Namely because it wasn’t very popular except for practically a century ago and kind of fell out of style.
+Namely because it wasn’t very popular except for practically a century and kind of fell out of style a long, long time ago.
 But we’re going to change that, aren’t we?
 That’s right!